-- A contemporary art museum (housed in an immaculate building designed by the famous Portuguese architect Álvaro Siza Vieira) exhibiting collections ranging from the 1960s to the present day.
+- A museum designed by renowned Portuguese architect Álvaro Siza Vieira and offering a look at contemporary art from the 1960s to the present day.

 - The Casa de Serralves, an exceptional building to which some of the most emblematic artists of the Art Deco movement collaborated: Siclis, Brandt, Lalique, Perzel and Ruhlmann.

 - Vast 18-hectare gardens dotted with sculptures by artists Claes Oldenburg, Dan Graham, Fernanda Gomes, Richard Serra and Veit Stratmann.

 The Serralves Foundation Museum is the 2nd most visited museum in Portugal.